GE Lighting: History

 In 1911, General Electric was found to have acquired three quarters of the National Electric Light Association, an association of lighting product companies through which GE had licensed its patented products; this trading arrangement was the subject of an antitrust investigation, and as a result the association was dissolved.
 GE subsequently acquired several of the association's member companies.
 These were later consolidated with the Edison lamp division.

 In July 2011, GE Lighting entered a licensing agreement with Nuventix for its LED cooling technology and invested $10 million into the company.
 Two weeks later, the company announced its plans to buy Lightech, acquiring its LED and halogen power supplies, for a deal reportedly worth between $15 million and $20 million.
 On October 7, 2015, the Commercial division of GE Lighting was separated from the business and a new startup, Current, was created.

-On July 1, 2020, GE Lighting was acquired by Savant Systems, a home automation company.
+On July 1, 2020, GE Lighting was acquired by Savant Systems, a home automation company headquartered in Hyannis, Massachusetts, United States.
+This was General Electric's last consumer business.
+Neither company disclosed the price but the Wall Street Journal reported that it was $250 million.